Nullsson/HyperTest/README.md

 }
 ```

-At the top of the file we include the previously mentioned win32_hypertest.cpp followed with the file with the functions
+At the top of the file we include the previously mentioned hypertest.cpp followed with the file with the functions
 we want to test.

 Then a test is declared using the `TEST` macro where the user specifies a name for the Set of tests the test belongs to as well